 Guideline 19 - Promote stakeholders’ participation in the execution process

-Member States should encourage the involvement of all authorities concerned by a certain problem revealed by a judgment of the Court and promote, through meetings, liaison officers, joint working groups etc., the development of synergies between them, whether in the reflection on necessary action or in the implementation of action plans decided and the assessment of results obtained.
+Member States should encourage the involvement of all authorities concerned by a certain problem revealed by a judgment of the Court and promote, through meetings, liaison officers, joint working groups, etc., the development of synergies between them, whether in the reflection on necessary action or in the implementation of action plans decided and the assessment of results obtained.
 Member States are should in this context, encouraged to ensure that they include NHRIs, involve also relevant NGO’s, NHRIs and representatives of the legal profession, as appropriate in consultations on the development of action plans and reports on the execution of judgments at the earliest possible stage and inform them of the results of their involvement, as well as the final action plans and reports communicated to the Council of Europe, so as to enable follow up and timely communication with regard to the supervision of the execution of judgments under Article 46, paragraph 2, of the Convention .

 Member States are also encouraged to associate the Department for the execution of judgments and other relevant Council of Europe structures in the above processes and to ensure also that the experience of other States is taken into account.